 Steps

-Start by preparing all the vegetables: slice the onion thinly, chop the garlic into small pieces (if you want to remove it at the end of cooking, then just in 2 parts), cut the peppers and carrot into cubes.
+Start by preparing all the vegetables: slice the onion thinly, chop the garlic into small pieces (if you want to remove it at the end of cooking, just cut it into 2 parts), dice the peppers and carrot.

-Pour the 2 teaspoons of oil and the onion into the frying pan.
-As soon as it starts to fry, lower the heat and add chili pepper and curry.
-Spices taste better if toasted for a few minutes at the start.
-If it dries out too much, add a little water.
+Pour the 2 teaspoons of oil and the onion into the pan.
+As soon as it begins to fry, lower the heat and add chili pepper and curry.
+Spices taste better when toasted for a few minutes at the start.
+If it dries too much, add a little water.

-Add garlic, carrot, and peppers, also a little salt and stir.
-Cook over moderate heat for 5 minutes, enough time to flavor the vegetables.
+Add garlic, carrot, and peppers, a little salt, and stir.
+Cook over moderate heat for 5 minutes to flavor the vegetables.

-Also add the tomato pulp and rinsed and drained beans.
+Add the tomato pulp and the rinsed and drained beans.
 Cover and let cook over low heat.

 Meanwhile, prepare the pasta.
-When the pasta is almost cooked, also add the arugula to the frying pan, stir and turn off the heat: it just needs to wilt, not cook.
-Adjust salt.
+When the pasta is almost cooked, add the arugula to the pan, mix and turn off: it just needs to wilt and not cook.
+Adjust the salt.

 Our Mexican pasta is ready!
 Very colorful and so fragrant!

-Truly a meal that fills you up and at few Weight Watchers points.
-Considering it’s a complete meal, 11 WW points are just right for a meal!
+Really a meal that fills you up with few Weight Watchers points.
+Considering it’s complete, 11 WW points are just right for a meal!

-As I said before, this pasta is delicious both served just cooked and at room temperature.
-So this is an ideal meal to take to work or for a picnic.
-Give it a try and then let me know if you liked it.
+As I said before, this pasta is delicious served both freshly cooked and at room temperature.
+So this is an ideal meal to bring to work or for a picnic.
+Try it and then let me know if you liked it.

 Enjoy your meal!